aaolcay/ATM_app/README.md

-# ATM_app
+# ATM Application
-# Abdullah Azzam OLCAY
-# Gebze Technical University (Master)
-# Whole of this code about python class method
+This code is all about Python class method